1. Home

 Note: The app runs on Windows 11/10 and macOS 12.0 or later.

-2. Choose Chat with Virtual Assistant on the left.
+2. Choose Chat with Virtual Assistant.

 HP's Virtual Assistant displaying popular help topics

-4. Reinstall the printer.
+4. Reinstall the printer

 Often the easiest way to fix an offline printer is to uninstall and reinstall it.
 You should do this if you suspect something might have gone wrong during installation, if you’ve recently changed the cartridge on the printer, or if you’ve changed the cable connecting the printer to the system.